26 things to do now if you want to file a tax return on time

 Decide what you will do with your tax refund.

 Evaluate what your tax refund may be, and then determine what types of purchases you can make after receiving it.

 Think about how you made and spent money over the past year.

-The tax season is the perfect time to think about your income for the year and how you spent it.
-You can calculate all the numbers, as well as determine whether you can improve your income next year, change your budget, etc. This will help build financial goals for 2020.
+Tax season is the perfect time to think about your annual income and how you spent it.
+You can count all the numbers and also determine if you can improve your income next year, change your budget, etc. This will help build financial goals for 2020.